LinqDan/Mono.Data.OdbcCore/README.md

 https://github.com/dotnet/corefx/issues/13035
 https://github.com/dotnet/corefx/tree/master/src/System.Data.Odbc

-Update 04/23/2017 - convert Visual Studio solution/project to Visual Studio 2017 and add compiler define for libodbc.cs
+Update 04/23/2017 - converted Visual Studio solution/project to Visual Studio 2017 and add compiler define for libodbc.cs

 To enable this to work on a particular platform, define this in libodbc.cs
   ODBC_WINDOWS to define Windows to use "odbc32.dll"